trychlos/pwix-iziam-oidc/README.md

 - provides the Authorization class to handle permissions
 - requires pwix:modal, pwix:tolert, pwix:bootbox for dialogs management

+## Features

+### Pages management

+`pwix:core-ui` provides classes to manage the pages collection, the current page and the roles which may be associated with it.

+Each class may be used as is, and can also be derived by the application.

 ## Configuration

 The package's behavior can be configured through a call to the `CoreUI.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.